Thursday, August 29, 2013

 The Last Train by Rona Arato

-This amazing little book has a back story that is worth relating so readers can understand the events they will read about.
-In 2001 students at Hudson Valley High School were assigned to interview local residents and family members about World War II as part of a history class run by Mark Rozell.
-Rozell wanted to make history come alive for his students in a more meaningful way and he also believed that history has some important lessons to teach young people.
+In 2001, students at Hudson Valley High School were assigned to interview local residents and family members about World War II as part of a history class run by teacher Mark Rozell.
+He wanted to make history come alive for his students in a more meaningful way and he also believed that history has some important lessons to teach young people.
 When the students interviewed American veterans they came across an unbelievable story about the liberation of a train holding 2500 Jewish prisoners, many sick, all starving and filthy.

 Walsh also related that he received the 30th Division newsletters and one of those newsletters had published a letter from a survivor of a "death train" asking if anyone was there when it was liberated.
 It turned out that this was the same train near Magdeburg that Walsh, Gross and also Major Benjamin had liberated.
 Walsh wrote to the editor and advised them that a better contact would be George Gross.

-Rozell then contacted tank commander George Gross who was now living in San Deigo, California and working as a professor of English.
-Gross had a negative of the most famous picture as well as ten other photographs of the liberation of the train.
+Rozell then contacted tank commander George Gross who was now living in San Diego, California and working as a professor of English.
+Dr. Gross had a negative of the most famous picture as well as ten other photographs of the liberation of the train.
 Rozell was then able to hear Gross' account of his time spent at the train near Magdeburg.
-Rozell then posted the interviews to his oral history website where they sat for four years before being noticed by a survivor from Australia.
+The teacher created a website containing the interviews where they sat for four years before being noticed by a survivor from Australia.
 Since then the website interviews, along with help from 1st Lt.
 Frank Towers, has been a focal point for reuniting survivors and their liberators in a series of reunions.
 Many of these survivors had searched for years, in vain, for some information about their liberators and the train.
-The pictures taken by Prof. Gross and U.S. Army Major Clarence Benjamin can now been seen in slideshow format.

 Book Details: